 Perform various tasks to arrange and direct individual funeral services, such as coordinating transportation of body to mortuary, interviewing family or other authorized person to arrange details, selecting pallbearers, aiding with the selection of officials for religious rites, and providing transportation for mourners.

 People in this career work in these sectors.

 What you can expect to experience while on the job

-Overall employment of funeral service workers is projected to grow 4 percent from 2020 to 2030, slower than the average for all occupations.
-Despite limited employment growth, about 4,000 openings for funeral service workers are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More
+Overall employment of funeral service workers is projected to grow 8 percent from 2021 to 2031, faster than the average for all occupations.
+About 7,900 openings for funeral service workers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.

 Select major to see colleges that offer it